27 min read

 What we miss is that a primary part of loving someone is supporting them in loving and taking care of themselves.

-And another primary part of loving someone is supporting them in living and honoring their truth and their own values.
+And another primary part of loving someone is supporting them in living and honoring their truth, their path, and their own values.

 NOT because we're afraid of being a bad person.